hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 `PaperNet` business network, its actors, and how the applications and smart contracts they use work in detail.

-Also feel free to this sample to start creating your own applications and smart contracts!
+Also feel free to use this sample to start creating your own applications and smart contracts!

 <!--- Licensed under Creative Commons Attribution 4.0 International License